Creating a customer journey map is vital for any business to optimize its sales and marketing processes.

 2. TurboTax

 Turbo Tax is a leading online software package for preparing taxes.
-When the TurboTax team was ready to launch a new product called Personal Pro, they created a customer journey map to understand better the overall experience a customer would go through with this new product.
+When the TurboTax team was ready to launch a new product called Personal Pro, they created a customer journey map to better understand the overall customer experience with this new product.

 The team used a mix of data research, customer surveys, and key conversations with tax professionals to understand how the product fits into the lives of those using it.